A fantastic way to revise, but how do you make the most of them?

-If mark schemes, specifications, Chief Examiner reports and past papers all sound a bit confusing, don’t worry.
+If mark schemes, specifications and examiners' reports all sound a bit confusing, don’t worry.
 After reading this article you’ll be able to use past papers to really get on top of your subject and nail your exams.

 1. Make use of the exam mark scheme

-You should also use the mark scheme to identify weaker areas that you need to brush up on.
+You should also use mark schemes to identify weaker areas that you need to brush up on.

 1. Is the paper divided into sections?